AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

-Modeling this problem in asset starts with defining the dynamics for each phase.
+Modeling this problem in ASSET starts with defining the dynamics for each phase.
 Since the structure of the dynamics is the same for all 4 phases, we can model them with a single ASSET ode given below.